COVID-19 Information for Connecticut

 We highly suggest you contact a local attorney before you decide to initiate an eviction action against a resident in the current environment as overlaying federal, state and county laws or restrictions on the judicial process may apply.
 This includes: issuing a notice to vacate, initiating any eviction-related action, or assessing fees or penalties on residents for nonpayment of rent or other lease violations.
 In addition to the below, you can access NAA's statutory information on late fees, eviction laws and other policy issues.

-Connecticut is currently in Phase 3 of the state’s reopening plans.
-Phase 3 increases the size of public and private gatherings in outdoor and indoor spaces.
-Currently, private residences are allowed gatherings of no more than 25 people indoors.
+Connecticut is currently in a modified Phase 2 of the state’s reopening plans.
+Phase 2 limits the size of public and private gatherings in outdoor and indoor spaces.

 Face Mask Mandate